0x471/test-sweeper/README.md

 - `forever start sweeper.js`

 ## The scenerio
 There is a sweeper bot runs on an account and it sweeps all the tokens that is sent to this account.
 So it is not possible to use a smart contract because sweeper bot sweeps all the tokens.
-Because of the consensus algorithm it is not possible to solve this problem by flashloans.